 In addition to many chain restaurants and coffee shops, there are several independent places to eat and drink.
-Nicollet Mall's most famous tenant, Brit's Pub, is a large British pub with one of the best rooftop patios in the Twin Cities.
-The Local is an Irish pub one block up from Brit's, D'Amico and Sons is a popular Italian restaurant and Barrio is a tequila bar and Mexican restaurant.
+Nicollet Mall's most famous tenant, Brit's Pub, is a large 30-year-old British pub with one of the best rooftop patios in the Twin Cities.
+The Local is a popular Irish pub one block up from Brit's, D'Amico and Sons is a popular Italian restaurant, and Barrio is a tequila bar and Mexican restaurant.

 Peavey Plaza is the venue for free concerts on summer evenings and weekends.
 Orchestra Hall, sharing the same city block as Peavey Plaza, is the home of the Minnesota Orchestra.
 In December, Holidazzle, a beloved Minnesota holiday tradition, lights up Nicollet Mall.
 There are many recurring events that can be found year-round at Nicollet.
 These include art pop-ups, farmers' markets, street fairs, free concerts, free outdoor yoga and fitness classes, story time for children, and annual plays at the amphitheater, called the Nicollet Theater in the Round.